 Seat adjustments are also important to reduce pressure on key parts of your lower body.
 Basic chairs are height adjustable, but you’re going to need something more enhanced.
 First, look for a chair with adjustable seat depth so that your back is resting comfortably against the backrest.
 Along with seat height adjustment, you’ll also want a chair that allows you to change the pitch so that your feet rest comfortably flat on the floor.
 But, RESPAWN gaming chairs have plenty of customizations available, and they have wheels, as some office chairs don’t have wheels.

-Most office chairs tout ergonomic design features such as built-in lumbar support, memory foam or responsive foam cushions, and a waterfall seat edge.
+Most office chairs tout ergonomic design features such as built-in lumbar support (AKA top-rated tall-backed office chair), memory foam or responsive foam cushions, and a waterfall seat edge.
 But depending on the severity of your sciatica, you may need more robust features to minimize discomfort.
 Speaking of which, for a great chair to minimize discomfort, you’ll want to check out our NeueChair review.

 Chairs intended to aid sciatica patients will offer enhanced ergonomic adjustments and support, but they’re expensive.
-Still, they include more pronounced or adjustable lumbar support in the backrest and a seat with more customizations.
+Still, they include more pronounced or adjustable lumbar support in the backrest and a seat with more customization.
+Keep this in mind, as you’ll want to select a good office chair to support your back.

 For example, Herman Miller chairs are considered some of the best options for people struggling with bodily pain, like sciatica.
 You can adjust your seat pitch and depth, and they offer multiple sizes depending on your weight and height.
 However, this enhanced office chair comes at a cost.
 This leads us to the best Haworth office chairs, which are still pricey, but a much more affordable option.